SamuelFisher/torrentcore/README.md

     -p, --port <arg>      Port to listen for incoming connections on.
     -o, --output <arg>    Path to save downloaded files to.
     -v, --verbose         Show detailed logging information.
-    --ui [arg]            Run a web UI, optionally specifying the port to listen on (default: 5001).
     <input>               Path of torrent file to download.
 ```